jaysoo/react-native-menu/README.md

 - `disabled` -- If true, then this option is not selectable
 - `style` -- Overrides default style properties (user-defined style will take priority)

 ## Changelog

+### 0.18.9

+- Adds more customization options for options container.
+- Fixes issue with wrong positioning calculation.

 ### 0.18.6

 - Dropdown menu now animates in (using scale animation) instead of just appearing.
-- Fixed opacity issue with backdrop for iOS
+- Fixes opacity issue with backdrop for iOS.

 ## Roadmap